Required program courses (9 credit hours)

 Professional Research for Accountants

 Capstone Course: Accounting The Capstone Course is a culmination of your prior coursework and is often taken toward the end of your program.
-It gives you the opportunity to utilize the hard-earned knowledge and skills you've developed as a Keller student in a real-world setting, whether that's at your current workplace or by developing and implementing a business plan.
+It gives you the opportunity to utilize the hard-earned knowledge and skills you've developed as a Keller student by developing and presenting an in-depth and realistic business plan.
 Each year, the most outstanding and successful Capstone Project in its category is recognized with an achievement award.

 Courses specific to students planning to sit for the CPA exam in Texas can be found in the academic catalog.